JoeyCorbett/IMS-PLUS/README.md

-# IMS-2.0 adds useful features for faster use
+# IMS-2.0 adds useful features for faster use.
+Used with TamperMonkey (https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo)

 **SHORTCUTS**